Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

 \subsection{Data Sets}

 Following the principle of UAD, we train our models for the reconstruction task on healthy data only (IXI).
 At test time, we evaluate the models' anomaly detection ability on unhealthy test sets of various pathologies (BraTS21, ATLAS, MSLUB, WMH).
+We provide an overview of all available MRI scanner details for the different data sets in Table \ref{tab:app:scanner}.